NanShang126/BetterHudwiki-chinese/FAQ.md

 ## don't see any bossbars, don't see any hud, it's clean.

-if you're using itemsadder, you'll need to set text-effect to false.
+if you're using itemsadder, will need to set text-effect to false.

 https://github.com/toxicity188/BetterHud/wiki/Caution